omaraligit/laravel-settings/readme.md

      * foo=bar
      */
     ```
-1. deleting a key from the database secound option is false by default (make it true to delete sub keys) e.g. if you have foo.bar and foo.tar and the key you want to delete is foo the the 2 keys will be deleted other ways if falsee you need to enter the key.subkey.othersubkey if you want a specifice key deletion
+1. deleting a key from the database secound option is false by default (make it true to delete sub keys) e.g. if you have foo.bar and foo.tar and the key you want to delete is foo the the 2 keys will be deleted other ways if falsee you need to enter the key.subkey.othersubkey if you want a specific key deletion
     ```php
     \OmarAliGit\Settings\Facades\Settings::delete($key, false);
     ```